SinghAk07/Task-2/README.md

 ## Steps Followed
 1. Retrieved a phishing email .
-2. **Sender Analysis**: Detected email spoofing by comparing display and actual addresses.
+2. Detected email spoofing by comparing display and actual addresses.
-3. **Header Check**: Used an online header analyzer (MXToolbox) to find header anomalies and SPF/DKIM failures.
+3. Used an online header analyzer (MXToolbox) to find header anomalies and SPF/DKIM failures.
-4. **Links/Attachments**: Identified suspicious redirect links using hover inspection.
+4. Identified suspicious redirect links using hover inspection.
-5. **Language Tone**: Noted urgent and threatening language in subject and body.
+5. Noted urgent and threatening language in subject and body.
-6. **URL Inspection**: Observed mismatched and misleading hyperlinks.
+6. Observed mismatched and misleading hyperlinks.
-7. **Grammar Review**: Found typical phishing language and grammar issues.
+7. Found typical phishing language and grammar issues.
-8. **Summary**: Compiled a report listing all phishing indicators.
+8. Compiled a report listing all phishing indicators.

 ## Tools Used
 - MXToolbox Email Header Analyzer